TareqAhsan/learning-react-platform/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://piano-school-e56769iano.netlify.app/).
+This project was bootstrapped with [piano-school](https://piano-school-e56769iano.netlify.app/).

 ## Available Scripts